My basic wholemeal bread recipe is “Four, Three, Two, One”:

 You don’t need a lot of special equipment to make bread, but a few things help:

-- Plastic dough scraper - A simple D-shaped thin plastic one is the best - the fancy metal ones are less versatile.
+- Dough scraper - A simple D-shaped thin plastic one is the best - the fancy metal ones are less versatile.

 - Mixer - A stand mixer is helpful if you’re going to make a lot of bread, but not essential.